RZomerman/Diving/README.md

 # Diving

-This is for the Mares Horizon only - to determine / calculate the required info, the following modules are available
+This is for the Mares Horizon only - to determine / calculate the required info.

+All calculations use meters and the digits for o2 % *(such as 40 and 32   - for 40 meters and 32 percent nitrox)

+the following modules are available

 #DivePlanRow
 Calculates the required output for a single row in the Horizon Diveplanner, including NOAA and OTU limits

 DivePlanRow -depth -minutes -gas- Fo2Setpoint -vo2

-* Depth  - depth for the row to be filled
+* Depth  - depth for the row to be filled (in meters)
 * Minutes  - minutes at that depth
 * Gas - bottomgas (cylinder) or deco gas (cylinder)
 * Fo2Setpoint - setpoint set in the system (bailout or bottom)